onlyoneaman/aiwand/docs/api-reference.md

 - `system_prompt` (str, optional): Custom system prompt (uses default if None)
 - `user_prompt` (str, optional): User message to append to the messages list.
 Can be used with or without existing messages.
 - `additional_system_instructions` (str, optional): Additional instructions to append to the system prompt.
 If provided, will be added to the end of the system message with proper spacing.
+- `images` (list, optional): List of images to add to the messages list.
+Can be a list of strings (URLs), Path objects, or bytes.

 **Returns:** AI response content (str)